practicalli/engineering-playbook/docs/source-control/git-configuration.md

 ## Commit signing with SSH Key

+Automatic signing each commit with the authors private key ensures traceability of all changes in the Git repository (prevents commit spoofing).
+Every company that deals with sensitive data should ensure all commits are signed to provide accountability for all code and configuration commits.

+> [SEGAS-00009](https://engineering.homeoffice.gov.uk/standards/signing-code-commits/) is a United Kingdom Home Office engineering standard that requires all commits be signed.

+A public SSH key can be registered with a GitHub account as a signing key which is used to validate commits cryptographically signed by the corresponding private key.

+???
+INFO "SSH Key for Authorization and Signing"
-The SSH key can be registered with your GitHub account as a signing key, as opposed to an authorization key used to access a remote repository securely.
+    An SSH key can be registered as both an authorization key used to access a remote repository securely and a signing key to validate commits.

+    For extra security, use a separate SSH key for authorization and signing.

 Use an existing SSH key to sign commits and tags, or generate a new one specifically for signing.

-Configure Git client to use SSH to sign commits and tags for all local repositories
+Configure Git client to use SSH to sign commits and tags for all local repositories.

+Add the public keys used for signing commits to an [allowed-signatures](#allowed-ssh-keys) file to see confirmation of the private key used for signing the commit.
+Most Git clients will show this information.

 ???
-EXAMPLE "Git Configuration SSH Key sigining"
+EXAMPLE "Git Configuration SSH Key signing"
     ```config
     ## ------ Git Behaviour ------ ##
     [commit]